Yangseungchan/DataStructure/List/CircularDoubleList/README.md

 <br/>

-**#1.
-Once you know where the new node to be inserted behind, whatever the position of insertion is, process of inserting a node is equivalent.**
+### Rule 1 : Once you know where the new node to be inserted behind, whatever the position of insertion is, process of inserting a node is equivalent.

-**#2.
-Connecting node to other nodes are same with connecting 4 arrows of node like _Figure 3-2-3_.**
+### Rule 2 : Connecting node to other nodes are same with connecting 4 arrows of node like _Figure 3-2-3_.

 <br/>